apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
-  -c, --config=config                Path to your Apollo config file -t, --tag=tag                      [default: current] The tag to publish this service to --endpoint=endpoint                The url of your service
+  -c, --config=config                Path to your Apollo config file

+  -g, --graph=graph                  The ID of the graph in Apollo Graph Manager to publish your service to.
+Overrides
+                                     config file if set.

+  --endpoint=endpoint                The URL for the CLI use to introspect your service

   --header=header                    Additional header to send to server for introspectionQuery.
 May be used multiple
                                      times to add multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

-  --key=key                          The API key for the Apollo Engine service
+  --key=key                          The API key to use for authentication to Apollo Graph Manager

   --localSchemaFile=localSchemaFile  Path to one or more local GraphQL schema file(s), as introspection result or SDL.
                                      Supports comma-separated list of paths (ex.